 The Shawnee are traditionally considered the Lenape (or Delaware) of the East Coast mid-Atlantic region, as their “grandfathers” and the source of all Algonquian tribes.
 They shared an oral tradition with the Kickapoo that they were once members of the same tribe.
-The identical language of the two tribes supports this oral history as well as the fact that they were both living in northeast Ohio prior to European contact.
+The identical language of the two tribes supports this oral history and the fact that they were both living in northeast Ohio before European contact.
 They also had a special friendship with the Wyandot, who they referred to as their “uncles.”

-The Shawnee divided themselves into different clans and their principal leaders could only come from the “Chillicothe” clan.
+The Shawnee divided themselves into different clans, and their principal leaders could only come from the “Chillicothe” clan.
 When a village was called Chillicothe, it meant that it was home to the principal chief, the “capital city” of the Shawnee.
 Their chiefships were hereditary and held for life.
 The tribe was patrilineal with descent and inheritance traced through the father.
-War chiefs were selected on the basis of merit and skill.
+War chiefs were selected based on merit and skill.

-During the summer the Shawnee gathered into villages of bark-covered longhouses, with each village usually having a large council house for meetings and religious ceremonies.
-In the fall they separated to small hunting camps of extended families and lived in wigwams.
+During the summer, the Shawnee gathered into villages of bark-covered longhouses, with each village usually having a large council house for meetings and religious ceremonies.
+They separated into small hunting camps of extended families and lived in wigwams in the fall.
 Men were warriors and did the hunting and fishing, while the women were responsible for farming and gathering nuts, fruits, and edible roots.

 Beginning in about 1630, the Iroquois Confederacy started to raid the tribes of the Ohio Valley and pushed many of the tribes westward.
-The Shawnee broke into numerous bands and scattered in all directions to South Carolina, Alabama, Tennessee, Illinois, Virginia, Maryland, and Georgia.
+The Shawnee broke into numerous bands and scattered to South Carolina, Alabama, Tennessee, Illinois, Virginia, Maryland, and Georgia.
 Ironically, the Iroquois never occupied the valley but maintained it as a hunting ground.
-At this time, the Shawnee gained a reputation of being wanderers, but this was by necessity, not by choice.
+At this time, the Shawnee gained a reputation for being wanderers, but this was, by necessity, not choice.

 “In the council was a woman who took a part in the deliberations of this council, as well as upon all important occasions.
 On the interpreter being questioned why they permitted a woman to take so responsible a part in their councils, he replied that some women were wiser than some men and that they had not done anything for years without the council of this ancient, grave woman, who spoke much in this council.”